Questions About Alcohol and Erectile Dysfunction? Ask an Expert

 Facts About Alcohol and Erectile Dysfunction

 The great William Shakespeare once noted that alcohol, “provokes the desire but takes away the performance” and studies have proven this to be true.
-For many men, alcohol can help put both them and their partner in the mood, but too many drinks can negatively affect the man’s ability to attain an erection or reach orgasm.
-Heavy drinkers and alcoholics can also do permanent damage to their penile arteries and become impotent from overindulging in alcohol over a long period of time.
+For many men, alcohol can help put both them and their partner in the mood, but too much alcohol consumption can negatively affect the man’s sexual performance, ability to attain an erection or reach orgasm.
+Hence, the popular slang "whiskey dick" emerged to refer to alcohol-related sexual dysfunction.
+Higher levels of alcohol intake in heavy drinkers and alcoholics can also do permanent damage to their penile arteries and become impotent from overindulging in alcohol over a long period of time.

 Quick Facts on Alcohol and Erectile Dysfunction

-• Alcohol dilates and expands the blood vessels in the penis.
+- Alcohol dilates and expands the blood vessels in the penis, increasing blood flow by 20 to 40 times.
 If you are able to achieve an erection during this state, the alcohol in your system actually keeps the blood vessels open, allowing the blood to drain out quickly, returning the penis to a relaxed state.

-• Long-term alcohol abuse affects the nervous system and impairs the impulses between the brain’s pituitary gland and the genitals.
+- Long-term alcohol abuse affects the central nervous system and impairs the impulses between the brain’s pituitary gland and the genitals.

-• Clinical studies have shown that prolonged alcohol abuse causes irreversible damage to the nerves in the penis, resulting in alcohol impotence.
+- Clinical studies have shown that prolonged alcohol abuse causes irreversible damage to the nerves in the penis, greatly affecting male sexual function and resulting in alcohol impotence.

 To get help for erectile dysfunction and premature ejaculation, call Boston Medical Group Telemedicine today at 1-866-665-1184.
 Boston Medical Group Telemedicine services patients in all 50 states and remains the same trusted brand for over 20 years helping men improve their sex life and sexual health.